Q: Are there application deadlines?

 A: Our application portal is open 24/7/365.
 However, we must cut off grant applications twice a year in order to allow our staff enough time to review applications, perform due diligence, and conduct site visits before our semiannual board meetings.
 Upcoming cutoff dates are:

-In other words, if you submit a new LOI today in any program area, you would be asking for funding in December 2020.
+In other words, if you submit a new LOI today in any program area, you are eligible for funding in May 2021.
+LOI applications have closed for our Fall 2020 grant cycle.

 Q: I started an application but couldn't gather all my info before the cutoff date.
 Do I have to start all over again?